 Afri-Can Marine Minerals Corporation (TSXV:AFA) is a Canadian exploration and development company focused on major mineral properties in Namibia.
-The Company is currently targeting large marine diamond deposits in unexplored prospective territories.
-Afri-Can’s flagship project is the EPL 3403 Marine Diamond Concession located in Namibia, the country with the highest diamond price average in the world.
+The Company is currently targeting large marine diamond deposits in unexplored prospective territories, with projects in Namibia, a country with the highest diamond price average in the world.
+Afri-Can has recently signed an option to acquire four Mining Leases and plans to resume production on the ML’s within the next 12 months.
 The Company is led by a strong management team with significant experience in corporate finance and the diamond industry.
-A planned trial mining phase in 2013 demonstrates cash flow potential.

 EPL 3403 Marine Diamonds Concession – Namibia

 The EPL 3403 Marine Diamonds Concession covers 800 square kilometers and is located off the southern coast of Namibia, a country whose diamonds are among the highest quality in the world with an average price per carat of US$440.
 More than 50 percent of Namibian diamond production is derived from the sea.
 The concession is adjacent to De Beers’ Atlantic One concession, the largest marine diamond deposit in the world with a diamond resource exceeding 100 million carats.

 Four mineralized areas covering 23 square kilometers have been identified in total in the southern portion of the EPL 3403 concession.
 Two previous sampling programs resulted in the discovery of three diamond deposits, two of which have an average diamond size of over 0.50 carat per stone, meeting the average size of the adjacent concessions, with a recovery of 95 percent gem quality.
 The largest stones weighed in at 2.69, 1.70 and 1.60 carats.